Congressional District # 02

 Cleanup ProgressUnder state authorities, Kent County designed and installed a multi-layer landfill cap, complete with a passive landfill gas vent system, in 1996.
 Under a September 1993 Administrative Order on Consent (AOC) with EPA, the PRP, Kent County Department of Public Works, agreed to conduct a Remedial Investigation (RI) to define the nature and extent of contamination and a Feasibility Study (FS) to evaluate various cleanup alternatives for the site.
 The RI/FS began after completion of the landfill cap.
 EPA approved both the RI and FS in September 2000.

 The immediate, potential exposure to contaminated drinking water from the Sparta Landfill site was eliminated with the installation of several new residential wells.
 The site has also been capped and fenced.
-These actions will continue to protect residents near this site.
-EPA issued the proposed plan for the final remedy on August 1, 2000, and held a public meeting on August 15, 2000, to present the proposed plan to the public and to solicit comments on the proposed cleanup plan.
-Following consideration of the public comments received, EPA signed the Record of Decision for the final remedy on September 27, 2000.
+These actions will continue to protect residents near the site.
+EPA issued the proposed plan for the final remedy on August 1, 2000, and signed the Record of Decision for the final remedy on September 27, 2000.
 The final remedy is no further action with long-term groundwater monitoring.
 Under an AOC with EPA signed on September 26, 2002, the PRP agreed to implement a long-term groundwater monitoring plan.
-The PRP submitted the work plan for long-term groundwater monitoring in November 2002 and has been conducting the monitoring on a quarterly basis.
+The PRP submitted the work plan for long-term groundwater monitoring in November 2002 and has been conducting the monitoring on a semi-annual basis.

-EPA completed the first five-year review for the site in September 2007 and the second five-year review in August 2012.
+EPA completed the first and second five-year reviews for the site in September 2007 and August 2012, respectively.
 Both reviews concluded that the remedy remains protective of human health and the environment.

 Property ReuseThe PRP (Kent County) negotiated a deal with a model airplane group to use part of the Sparta Landfill as a model-airplane landing strip.
 However, the model airplance group has not used the site at this time.